TATANKA SKA TRACE - RAILS TO TRAILS

 How is this project being funded?

-Over $2.6 million has been secured from federal and state funding to purchase the rail right of way, complete structure renovations and to construct the first and second segments of trail development.
-Local donations and Dickinson County Trails Board development funds are also providing match dollars for the trail.
+Over $4 million has been secured from federal and state grants to purchase the rail right of way, complete structure renovations and to construct the first 4 phases of trail development.
+Local donations, Imagine Iowa Great Lakes and Dickinson County Trails Board development funds are also providing match dollars for the trail.

 What does Tatanka Ska Trace mean and how did it get it's name?